 It’s this theory that creates the overarching theme of The Wild Imagination of Willy Nilly series.

 In this latter half of the book, the story obviously heads deeper and deeper into a fanciful scenario, but by that point the child is fully engaged.
-The set-up was very familiar and the story spins out in the same way their imaginations do when they are playing with their toys or in the sandpit or in the bushes.
-They’re inside their mind’s eye now, seeing the world painted for them by the story and the images on their level, and living every moment.
+The setup was very familiar and the story spins out in the same way their imaginations do when they are playing with their toys or in the sandpit or in the bushes.
+They’re inside their mind’s eye now, lost.
+They’re seeing the world painted for them by the story and the images on their level, and living every moment.

 That’s the Willy Nilly Theme